zaphB/sampleman/README.md

 Inspect sample surface: __________
 ```

 The filename should end with `.txt`, and it is recommended not to use spaces.
 The templates are listed in alphabetical order of their filenames, a leading number can thus be used to achieve a custom sorting.
 In this example, the filename `01-cleaning.txt` is chosen.
-After creating the file, reload the sampleman frontend in the browser.
+After creating the file, reload the sampleman front-end in the browser.
 A new button should appear in the "Load Template" section:

 <kbd><img width="300" src="https://github.com/zaphB/sampleman/blob/master/screenshots/first-template.jpg?raw=true"></kbd>